ntnguyenduong0208-prog/duong0208.github.io/index.md

 ---

 ## 🎯 About Me
-- Strong analytical and problem-solving mindset
+- Basic analytical and problem-solving mindset
-- Solid foundation in data analysis (Excel, SPSS / Python nếu bạn muốn mình thêm)
+- Solid foundation in data analysis (Microsoft Office, SQL, Python)
 - Passionate about business insights and research
 - Seeking internships or entry-level roles in data/business analyst positions